Fast Learnings of Coupled Nonnegative Tensor Decomposition Using Optimal Gradient and Low-rank Approximation: Abstract

 \section{Abstract}

-Nonnegative tensor decomposition has been widely applied in signal processing and neuroscience, etc. When it comes to group analysis of multi-block tensors, traditional tensor decomposition is insufficient to utilize the shared/similar information among tensors.
-In this study, we propose a coupled nonnegative CANDECOMP/PARAFAC decomposition algorithm optimized by the alternating proximal gradient method (CoNCPD-APG), which is capable of a simultaneous decomposition of tensors from different samples that are partially linked and a simultaneous extraction of common components, individual components and core tensors.
-Due to the low optimization efficiency brought by the nonnegative constraint and the high-dimensional nature of the data, we further propose the lraCoNCPD-APG algorithm by combining low-rank approximation and the proposed CoNCPD-APG method.
-When processing multi-block large-scale tensors, the proposed lraCoNCPD-APG algorithm can greatly reduce the computational load without compromising the decomposition quality.
-Experiment results of coupled nonnegative tensor decomposition problems designed for synthetic data, real-world face image and event-related potential data demonstrate the practicability and superiority of the proposed algorithms.
+Tensor decomposition is a fundamental technique widely applied in signal processing, machine learning, and various other fields.
+However, traditional tensor decomposition methods encounter limitations when jointly analyzing multi-block tensors, as they often struggle to effectively explore shared information among tensors.
+In this study, we first introduce a novel coupled nonnegative CANDECOMP/PARAFAC decomposition algorithm optimized by the alternating proximal gradient method (CoNCPD-APG).
+This algorithm is specially designed to address the challenges of jointly decomposing different tensors that are partially or fully linked, while simultaneously extracting common components, individual components and, core tensors.
+Recognizing the computational challenges inherent in optimizing nonnegative constraints over high-dimensional tensor data, we further propose the lraCoNCPD-APG algorithm.
+By integrating low-rank approximation with the proposed CoNCPD-APG method, the proposed algorithm can significantly decrease the computational burden without compromising decomposition quality, particularly for multi-block large-scale tensors.
+Simulation experiments conducted on synthetic data, real-world face image data, and two kinds of electroencephalography (EEG) data demonstrate the practicality and superiority of the proposed algorithms for coupled nonnegative tensor decomposition problems.
+Our results underscore the efficacy of our methods in uncovering meaningful patterns and structures from complex multi-block tensor data, thereby offering valuable insights for future applications.